When does TUPE apply?

 Disclosure of employee liability information

-The outgoing employer must provide information about transferring employees to the incoming employer, and this is called Employee Liability Information.
+The outgoing employer must provide the incoming employer with information about the employees which are about to be transferred – this is known as Employee Liability Information.

-- details of any disciplinary action taken against an employee in the last two years
+- details regarding any disciplinary proceedings that were undertaken against employees in the last two years

-- details of grievances raised by an employee in the last two years
+- details regarding any grievances brought forth by employees in the last two years

-- instances of legal actions taken by employees against the outgoing employer in the last two years (any court or employment tribunal claims)
+- times when employees took legal action against the outgoing employer in the last two years – this includes any employment tribunal or court claims

-The information must be accurate, up to date and secure, and for transfers which took effect from 1 May 2014 the information must be provided not less than 28 days before the transfer.
-For transfers which took effect before 1 May 2014 the information should have been provided not less than 14 days before the transfer.
+The information presented must be accurate as well as secure and up to date.
+For transfers which took effect starting with 1 May 2014 the information has to be provided not less than 28 days before the transfer itself.
+If a transfer was put into effect before 1 May 2014 then the information should have been supplied not less than 14 days before the transfer itself.

 Information and consultation

-Where there are no recognised trade unions or employee representatives in place, employers must arrange elections amongst the affected employees to elect representatives to consult about the transfer.
+Should there be no employee representatives or recognised trade unions in place, employers must organize elections through which the affected employees can elect representatives to consult about the transfer on their behalf.

-The information must be given in writing and include:
+The communicated information has to be expressed in writing and must include:

-- any social, legal or economic implications for the affected employees for example a change in location or risk of redundancies.
+- the social, economic or legal implications that concern the affected employees, such as a change in location or risk of redundancies.

-- any measures that the outgoing and incoming employers expect to take in respect of their own employees (even if this is nothing).
+- any measures that both the incoming and outgoing employers expect to take that concern their employees, even if there are none.

-- the number of agency workers employed, the departments they are working in and the type of work they are doing if agency workers are used.
+- if agency workers are used, then the number of agency workers present, as well as the departments they are a part of and the type of work they undertake.

-- the outgoing employer must provide information about any measures which the incoming employer is considering taking in respect of affected employees.
+- the outgoing employer must ensure that information is provided in regards to any measures which the incoming employer considers pursuing in respect of affected employees.

 Dismissal and redundancies

-If an employee is dismissed either before or after a transfer and the sole or principal reason for the dismissal is the transfer, it will be automatically unfair.
+Should an employee be dismissed before or after the transfer with the principal or only reason being the transfer itself then the dismissal will be automatically considered unfair.